The Trust-Forum project

 his personal source in his list of sources.

-This display can be configured with the maximum of time from present,
+login.
+This display can be configured with the maximum of time from

-and number of entries.
-It can present as columns of the display:
+present, and number of entries.
+It can present as columns of the

-source, title, place, date, time, category.
-Here, comments are
+display: source, title, place, date, time, category.
+Here, comments

-displayed only in popups by clicking.
-There is also a link to the full
+are displayed only in popups by clicking.
+There is also a link to

-all its data including its full comments, and an editing link if one
+with all its data including its full comments, and an editing link

-appear there in a pool that may not have the source of this event in
+will appear there in a pool that may not have the source of this

 Who I am : see my homepage.